krakjoe/stat/README.md

 ### Shutdown

-On request shutdown (RSHUTDOWN) the current sampler for the current request is deactivated, this doesn't effect any of the samples it collected.
+On request shutdown (RSHUTDOWN) the sampler for the current request is deactivated, this doesn't effect any of the samples it collected.

 On shutdown (MSHUTDOWN) the socket is shutdown, any clients connected will recieve the rest of the buffer (beware this may cause a delay in shutting down the process) before the buffer and strings are unmapped.